This Map Tracks Where Emergency Homeless Shelters Have Been Proposed, Approved And Opened In LA

 As city leaders navigate the selection of sites while also addressing community concerns, you may be wondering if there are any shelters being planned or built where you live or work.

-That's why LAist is keeping track of where these bridge housing shelters are being proposed, studied and, eventually, built.
+That's why LAist is keeping track of where these bridge housing shelters are being proposed, studied and built — though in many cases that's taking much longer than first expected.
 Explore our map below to learn more.
 Sites that have been proposed and are under review are in orange and open shelters are in blue (if you're having trouble viewing the map in this article, you can see it here).

 This is a developing project.
 Check back for updates.